from Consciously Registering your Fifty-Four Natural Senses While They are Connected to the Unified Life of a Natural Area.

 your 54 natural senses, in a natural area your life is as sensed, loved and

-balanced as part of the life of Earth as are your connected fingers, heart and
+balanced as part of the life of Earth as is the life of your fingers, heart and

 toes devoted to support your personal life."